The Perfumer’s Raw Materials: The Complete Guide

-Aromatic notes
+Aromatic Notes

-- Lavender notes: lavender, lavandin, thyme, laurel.
+- Lavender notes: lavender, lavandin, thyme, bay leaf.

-- Aniseed notes: basil, anise, tarragon.
+- Anise notes: basil, anise, tarragon.

 Flowers